opencadc/caom2tools/doc/README.md

 1. Copy the file `TEST_FILE.FITS` in the working directory.
 The metadata in this file will be described in the CAOM Observation created during this example.

 1. The example will cause an instance to be created in the [CAOM2 sandbox](http://sc2.canfar.net/search/).
-If you visit prior to the creation of the first CAOM instance for a `COLLECTION`, that `COLLECTION` will not show in the `Additional Constraints -> Collection` .
+If you visit that URL prior to the creation of the first CAOM instance for a `COLLECTION`, that `COLLECTION` will not show in the `Additional Constraints -> Collection` .
 Even after successful creation of a CAOM instance, it can take up to one day for the `COLLECTION` to be selectable from the UI.

     To use production CADC services, remove `resource-id` parameters in `caom2-repo` commands.